 Library of Congress Subject Headings

-Most library catalogues use Library of Congress Subject Headings for subject description.
-These are available in a six-volume set on the counter behind the Research Commons Desk and online .
+Many library catalogues use Library of Congress Subject Headings for subject description.
 These subject headings: